cschreib/sublime-TestManager/README.md

     - `"default"`: (default) use the default for the framework.
     - `"teamcity"`: parse TeamCity service messages.

-The following sections describe fields that are specific to the chosen framework.
+The following sections describe fields that are only available in specific test frameworks.

 ### Catch2 / Doctest / GoogleTest